MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 ![Example Caustic](/images/caustics/glass_caustic.jpg)

 Caustics are the bright patches of light we see when illuminating a transparent object.
-All the photons which _don't_ pass through the object are what form the object's shadow.
+All the photons that _don't_ pass through the object are what form the object's shadow.
 All those photons have to go somewhere; they contribute to the caustic pattern.

 The most interesting aspect of caustics is that they arise from even the tiniest of variations in surface flatness.
 Even the gentlest waves on the surface of a pool form powerful lenses that cast intense caustics on the floor below.